Yes — but let’s take a sec to discuss it before you start making assumptions about every set of dilated pupils that look your way.

 But in terms of mating, it’s a good indicator that you’ve managed to get someone excited.

-Blushing has long been thought of as a sign of attraction and attractiveness.
+Blushing has long been thought of as a sign of

 The same adrenaline rush that can cause you to blush at the mere sight of someone you’re attracted to can also cause your palms to sweat.